Skip to content

 Productivity unfolds at multiple altitudes; sometimes you’re in the weeds working on nitty gritty details, while other times you need to see the big picture or strategize.
 The demands of work and life today often surpass our cognitive abilities — creating stress, anxiety, and lost productivity — which is why Copilot’s ability to free people’s creativity, energy, and time is so promising.
 By mapping the abilities of LLMs to different human cognitive needs and abilities, we came up with a three-part framework to empower full-spectrum productivity across and within apps: immersive, assistive, and embedded experiences.

-Immersive experiences are geared towards those times when work spans multiple tools, requires deep, contextual understanding, and likely combines the need to create, collaborate, and/or comprehend.
-A full-screen experience free from the boundaries of pre-existing apps, the combined power of LLMs with your business data and context allows you to uplevel your skills and unlock productivity.
-From creating drafts of pitch decks or business proposals to helping you prepare for the week’s most important meetings, Copilot will adapt to your needs across work and life to span a wide range of contexts.
+Immersive experiences are geared towards those times when work spans multiple tools; requires deep, contextual understanding; and likely combines the need to create, collaborate, and/or comprehend.
+A full-screen experience free from the boundaries of pre-existing apps, plus the combined power of LLMs with your business data and context, allows you to uplevel your skills and unlock productivity.
+From creating drafts of pitch decks or business proposals to helping you prepare for the week’s most important meetings, Copilot will adapt to your needs across work and life.

-Assistive and embedded experiences, by contrast, are for those times when you want to accelerate the speed and quality of work needed to be done within specific apps, for specific reasons.
+Assistive and embedded experiences, by contrast, are for those times when you want to accelerate the speed and quality of work within specific apps.
 Cognitively, this is when you’re looking to do more singular types of work and need focus and support to be more creative in Word, more analytical in Excel, more expressive in PowerPoint, more productive in Outlook, or more collaborative in Teams.
 These show up as adaptive components or modules that scale from embedded experiences within a specific app, to wholly immersive experiences where you’re conversing with Copilot.
 From invocation to instruction, they bring consistency to the overall interaction of Copilot.
-They also always work within the flow of your current task by knowing the context of what’s on-screen and bringing familiar graphical capabilities to you.
+They also always work within the flow of your current task by understanding the context of what’s on-screen and bringing familiar graphical capabilities to you.

 A serene, minimalistic scene featuring a stack of books with floating text boxes above them.
 Each text box displays a different task or prompt related to AI assistance, such as generating presentations and emails.
 A pink flower in a vase sits in the background.